Top Rated Henrico County VA Criminal Lawyers • 1500+ Reviews

 Local Henrico County Attorneys Defending Your Constitutional Rights

 It is very important that you understand the various rights that the U.S. Constitution provides you if you have been accused of a criminal offense.
-Our responsibility as your lawyer will be to assert and protect those rights at every stage of your case.
-This area of constitutional law is virtually impossible to learn without the assistance of a professional.
-There are too many rights to list all of them here, but it is important to highlight the 6th Amendment to the United States Constitution.
-This Amendment guarantees:
+Certain parts of the Constitution’s Bill of Rights have had a major impact on the criminal justice system.
+Specifically, the fourth, fifth and sixth amendments of the Constitution have particular importance for those who have been accused of a crime.
+Our responsibility as your Henrico VA criminal lawyer will be to assert and protect those rights at every stage of your case.
+This area of constitutional law is virtually impossible to learn without the assistance of a top rated professional.
+The Sixth Amendment to the United States Constitution guarantees the following:

 - Right to counsel – In all criminal prosecutions, the accused shall enjoy the right to engage the attorney of his choice to defend the allegations.